 You don’t need to overthink it.
 A professional sick day message should be short, respectful, and clear.
 Whether you’re texting, calling, or emailing, the goal is to inform, not justify.

-Below are ready-to-use examples you can adapt to your situation, whether you’re home with the flu, caring for a family member, or taking a mental health day.
+Below are some ready-to-use examples you can adapt to your situation, whether you’re home with the flu, caring for a family member, or taking a mental health day.

 If you’re calling your manager directly, keep your message clear and respectful.
 You don’t need to apologize repeatedly or explain every symptom, just let them know you’re not coming in and, if possible, when you expect to return.